 Call for Awards

-nomination process for the year 2020 is now closed.
+nomination process for the year 2021 will open in September.

 The purpose of AAIDD's annual awards is to recognize those who have made significant contributions that have influenced positive change in the field of intellectual and developmental disabilities over an extended period of time.
 The following general guidelines apply to all AAIDD awards: